wknapik/genericizer/README.md

 The best option is to use [Tor Browser](https://www.torproject.org/projects/torbrowser.html.en).
 Nothing else comes even close.
-No combination of plugins with any browser will give you the sort of protection, that the [Tor Browser will](https://www.torproject.org/projects/torbrowser/design/).
+No combination of plugins with any browser gives the sort of protection, that the [Tor Browser will](https://www.torproject.org/projects/torbrowser/design/).

 The more paranoid can combine its use with a [Tails](https://tails.boum.org/)